 Passive surveillance is applied in all ovine and caprine flocks in the entire Greek territory.
 Laboratory investigation is conducted in case clinical suspicions for the disease are raised.
-In such case, samples from skin lesions are collected by the official veterinarians of the Veterinary Services of the Regional Units and tested, according to the guidelines of the Department of Infectious and Parasitic Diseases of Animal Health Directorate of the Ministry of Rural Development and Food, as described in the Circular 2630/94270/25.08.2016 and the National Contingency Plan.
+In such case, blood samples, nasal and/or ocular swab samples, as well as samples from skin lesions are collected by the official veterinarians of the Veterinary Services of the Regional Units and tested, according to the guidelines of the Department of Infectious and Parasitic Diseases of Animal Health Directorate of the Ministry of Rural Development and Food, as described in the Circular 2630/94270/25.08.2016 and the National Contingency Plan.